nih-at/libzip/INSTALL.md

 For supporting bzip2-compressed zip archives, you need [bzip2](http://bzip.org/).

-For supporting xz-compressed zip archives, you need [liblzma](https://tukaani.org/xz/) which is part of xz, at least version 5.2.
+For supporting lzma- and xz-compressed zip archives, you need [liblzma](https://tukaani.org/xz/) which is part of xz, at least version 5.2.

 For supporting zstd-compressed zip archives, you need